logicalguess/DynamicBehavior/README.md

 An enum dictionary behaves like a dictionary whose keys are restricted to the values of an enumeration.
 The implementation is actually backed by an array and it is KVC compliant.

-It provides a compromise between a strongly typed object (an instance of a class) and an NSDictionary.
+It provides a compromise between a strongly typed object (an instance of a class) and an <code>NSDictionary</code>.
 The enumeration expresses the structure of data, and it can be used to do that in a consistent way across an application.
 For example, a model and view can use the same enumeration to express the dependency on receiving and the promise to provide data that is structured in a certain way.

 ### Protocol

-The following protocol describes the interface of an LGEnumDictionary:
+The following protocol describes the interface of an <code>LGEnumDictionary</code>:

     @protocol LGEnumDictionary <NSObject>
     - (id)objectForEnum:(WSEnum *)key;